Understanding Compound-Complex Sentences: A Comprehensive Guide

 Question 7 of 15

-7. Which of the following is an example of a regular relative clause using a relative pronoun?
+7. Which of the following is an example of a reduced relative clause using an infinitive?

 Question 7 of 15